back to the MAIN INDEX

 Meo's street performance of the siege of Buda (Canto XII)

-This square, held as the most beautiful in Rome by many, is also described in The Rioni section (see R.VI Parione district), and in Legendary Rome page 2, about the two famous Baroque architects Gianlorenzo Bernini and Francesco Borromini.
-For the history of the fountains, instead, see Fountains, part III page 3.
+This long and oval plaza, credited by many as the most beautiful square in Rome, is also described in The Rioni section (see Parione district), and in Legendary Rome.
+For the history of its three fountains, instead, the relevant monograph is a better source of information.

-In fact, this site was officially known in the past as Platea Agonalis, or Campo in Agone; such names were still in use in the 17th century, although in the common language it was already called piazza Navona.
-This word is actually a corruption of the original Agone into Navone ("large ship", maybe due to the shape of the place), which then turned into Navona.
+During the Middle Ages, this site was in fact known as Platea Agonalis, or Campo in Agone; such names were still in use in the 17th century, although in the common language it was already called piazza Navona.
+This word is a corruption of the original Agone, which changed into Navone ("large ship", maybe due to the shape of the place), and then turned into Navona.

 the Pamphilj coat of arms, on both sides of the fountain